 If you’ve already invested in an Instant Pot, chances are you’re cooking some super healthy and delicious meals.
 The appliance burst onto the scene around 10 years ago and now you can find thousands of recipes online for tasty and wholesome treats made quickly and simply in your Instant Pot.

 But there’s a lot more to the Instant Pot than pressure cooking!
-There are tons of little tips and tricks you can use to get the most out of your healthy Instant Pot recipes – and even some cooking methods you might not have tried before.
+There are tons of little tips and tricks you can use to get the most out of your Instant Pot.
+This post will walk you through a bunch of them!
+If you're looking for healthy Instant Pot recipes, I've got you covered there too.

 So, here are 7 Instant Pot hacks that can bring your cooking repertoire to the next level.